m6rie/m6rie/README.md

-Hi there 👋

-I'm Marie (she/her), from the country of la baguette.
+Hi there 👋 I'm Marie (she/her),

 I graduated from a 9 week intensive coding bootcamp at Le Wagon.
 There, I studied HTML, CSS, Javascript, Ruby, Ruby on Rails, and SQL.
 I also did 2 team projects, Overdressed, a clone of AirBnB for costumes, and The Supper Club, which purpose is to help host who wants to organize a dinner party.

 I aspire to be a frontend developer with strong backend knowledge.

-I'm currently working on a Notepad app.
+I'm currently working on several personal projects.
 I'm also deepening my knowledge of Javascript and of the web.

 Feel free to message me if you have questions!